Instant Loading Pages with Speculation Rules

 The Network track in the Performance panel displays the network activity related to prerendered resources without needing to switch the DevTools context.
 Additionally, you can switch the DevTools context to a prerendered page to inspect it like a regular page.

-Monitoring and Analyzing Speculation Rules
+Monitoring and analyzing Speculation Rules

-- Real User Monitoring (RUM): Utilize RUM tools to measure actual user experience.
+- Real User Monitoring (RUM): Use RUM tools to measure actual user experience.
 Observe metrics like Largest Contentful Paint (LCP) to assess the impact of speculation rules on page load times.
 Look for improvements in LCP for prerendered pages compared to non-prerendered pages.

 - A/B Testing: Conduct A/B tests to compare different speculation rule configurations and identify the most optimal setup for your specific website and user base.

 Resource Consumption: Overusing speculation can negatively impact bandwidth, memory, and CPU usage.
+Start with conservative or moderate eagerness and monitor the results before increasing.

 Privacy: Developers should be mindful of how speculation rules might reveal user browsing patterns and implement appropriate privacy measures.
+For cross-origin prefetch, use the "anonymous-client-ip-when-cross-origin" requirement to mask the client IP through Chrome's private prefetch proxy.

-Speculation Rules WordPress Code
+Speculation Rules and WordPress

 - Speculation Mode: Choose between prefetch and prerender.
 Prerendering will result in faster load times than prefetching.
 However, prefetching might be a safer choice for interactive content.